sourmash-bio/sourmash/doc/command-line.md

 Use `sourmash sig cat <list of signatures> -o <output>.sqldb` to create a SQLite indexed database.

+#### Loading signatures within a directory hierarchy

+All of the `sourmash` commands support loading signatures from within directories; provide the paths on the command line.

+This is no longer recommended; we instead suggest passing all of the sketch files in the directory into `sig collect` to build a standalone manifest, or using `sig cat` on the directory to generate a zip file.

+#### Passing in lists of files

+Most sourmash commands will also take a `--from-file` or `--query-from-file`, which will take the location of a text file containing a list of file paths.
+This can be useful for situations where you want to specify thousands of queries, or a subset of signatures produced by some other command.

+This is no longer recommended; we instead suggest using standalone manifests built with `sig collect`.

 ### Combining search databases on the command line

 All of the commands in sourmash operate in "online" mode, so you can